-To change the directory of the gathered data and licensing report
+To change the directory of the gathered data and capacity licensing report

-- If you have older gathered data and licensing reports, copy the complete directory to the new location. - Edit nbdeployutilconfig.txt and change the location of the gathered data 2 and licensing report in the PARENTDIR=folder name field.
+- If you have older gathered data and licensing reports, copy the complete directory to the new location. - 2 Edit nbdeployutilconfig.txt and change the location of the gathered data and licensing report in the PARENTDIR=folder name field.

-To use the previously successful gathered data for generating a capacity licensing report
+To use the data that was gathered previously to generate a capacity licensing report

-Copy the gather folder that was generated after previous run of nbdeployutil to the following location:
+Locate the folder that was generated for the gathered data after the previous run of nbdeployutil and copy it to the following location:

-On Windows: Install Dir\NetBackup\var\global\incremental
+On Windows: install path\NetBackup\var\global\incremental